Jimmy Little: Later years: 2000–2012

 Little returned in September 2001 with Resonate, an album featuring songs written by Paul Kelly, Don Walker, Bernard Fanning (from Powderfinger), Brendan Gallagher and Dave Graney.
 In 2002 Little won the Golden Gospel Award at the Australian Gospel Music Awards for his lifetime support of Australian gospel music.
 He also sang "Happy Day" with Olivia Newton-John that year.
 In 2000 he was a guest of The Wiggles on their children's DVD It’s A Wiggly Wiggly World.

 Little released the album Down the Road for ABC Country in 2003.
 In 2004 he released his 34th album, Life's What You Make It, a collection of distinctive and poignant versions of songs by contemporary artists as diverse as the Red Hot Chili Peppers, U2, PJ Harvey, Neil Young, Brian Wilson, Elvis Costello and Bruce Springsteen.

 In 2010 Little retired from performing.
 On 2 April 2012 Little died of natural causes in Dubbo, aged 75 years.
 He is buried in Walgett, NSW.
 The town has a tall water tank with a picture of him painted on it.

 Legacy

 At The Deadly Awards, from 2005, the Lifetime Achievement Award for Contribution to Aboriginal and Torres Strait Islander Music, was named the Jimmy Little Lifetime Achievement Award for Contribution to Aboriginal and Torres Strait Islander Music.

 Actor and musician Michael Tuahine proposed a play based on the life of Jimmy Little.
-The play was written by Reg Cribb and called Country Song; it won the 2013 Rodney Seaborn Playwright's Award for New Work.
+The play was written by Reg Cribb and called Country Song; it won the 2013 Rodney Seaborn Playwrights Award for New Work.
 It was performed by the Queensland Theatre Company in the Cremorne Theatre at the Queensland Performing Arts Centre in August 2015.

 On 27 May 2022, he was honoured with a Google Doodle.

+A biography, Jimmy Little: A Yorta Yorta Man, written by his daughter Frances Peters-Little, was published in March 2023 by Hardie Grant.